Updated September 16, 2023

 If you are using software like Maya or other 3D programs to create your model, but your final intention is to complete a high-end sculpting model.
 You should obviously use the ZBrush tool at one point.

 Import the low-resolution 3D model into ZBrush and apply DynaMesh to form a high-resolution grid to the object that will permanently populate polygons evenly on the surface.
 Henceforth, you can play anything with the model in ZBrush as it ready to go through every level of the production pipeline.
 The model can be sculpted and baked.

-In case you, model is made of complex angles that cannot be handled with the DynaMesh.
+In case you, a model is made of complex angles that cannot be handled with the DynaMesh.
 There is another way you can save your day.
-Try ZRemesher through creating polygons.
+Try ZRemesher by creating polygons.

 Try applying Auto Groups with UV, Groups by Normal with appropriate angle or another UV config that maintains similar shapes with your model.